 There are several health risks that an OB/GYN is always on the lookout for during pregnancy.

-“We always check for high blood pressure, which is common in first pregnancies, teen pregnancies and pregnancies when the mother is over 35 years old,” Dr. Mangubat said.
+“We always check for high blood pressure.
+It is common in first pregnancies, teen pregnancies and pregnancies when the mother is over 35,” Dr. Mangubat said.

 Other risks include: